Open to the Public

 Enjoying Nature’s Benefits View All

 The Nature Conservancy prides itself on protecting great places like Maurice River Bluffs Preserve.
-Located along the 35.4-mile “Wild and Scenic” Maurice River, the 500-acre preserve gets its name from the majestic bluffs overlooking the river.
-The preserve provides crucial stopover habitat for migrating and breeding birds, including songbirds, waterfowl, and raptors like nesting osprey and bald eagles, and hosts productive freshwater ponds and unique plant communities, including some of New Jersey’s largest contiguous wild rice marshes.
+Located along the 35.4-mile “Wild and Scenic” Maurice River, the 525-acre preserve gets its name from the majestic bluffs overlooking the river.
+The preserve provides crucial stopover habitat for migrating and breeding birds, including songbirds, waterfowl, and raptors like nesting osprey and bald eagles.
+The nature preserve also hosts productive freshwater ponds and unique plant communities, including some of New Jersey’s largest contiguous wild rice marshes.
 The preserve is a freshwater haven for the many species of odonates who make their home here.

 The Cumberland Forest: A priority for conservation